rt6/mediaflux/README.md

 # ---
 # Assets
 # ---

 # list asset namespaces
 $ asset.namespace.list

-# get details of asset namespace
+# create and get details of asset namespace
+$ asset.namespace.create :namespace testNamespace
 $ asset.namespace.describe :namespace testNamespace

 # Another way to do this, is to treat aTerm like a file system to list assets in a namespace: